dxyz773/dxyz773/README.md

 #### Hello!
 My name is Demitry [‘dem-a-tree'].
 I also go by DXYZ.
 I am a Full-Stack Software Developer and dedicated lifelong learner.

 - 🎬 My previous career was in the Entertainment industry as an Actor
-- 🪴 Currently working on a houseplant e-commerce web application.
+- 🪴 Currently deployed personal project, <a href="https://petite-leaf.vercel.app/">Petite Leaf</a> - An e-commerce web application for plant lovers.
-- 👩🏾‍💻 Next on my list to learn is Gatsby and GraphQL
+- 👩🏾‍💻 Currently learning Node.js
 - 🗝️ A fun fact about me is that I have a weird knack for cracking combination codes
 - 🎤 When I’m not coding, you will find me drinking iced coffee, singing karaoke, eating dumplings, watering plants, and obsessing over an adorable kitty 🐈‍⬛